hasinthaindrajee/mdtester/transactions.md

    }
 ```

 In this sample transacted function update fails since it executes an sql statement on non-existing table.
-Since an error is returned from update, “fail” is used to explicitly avoid executing the next insert query which is has correct sql statement.
+Since an error is returned from update, **fail** is used to explicitly avoid executing the next insert query which is has correct sql statement.
 Upon failing onretry will be executed.

-Likewise “abort” can also be called to abort the execution of the rest of the logic inside transaction.
+Likewise **abort** can also be called to abort the execution of the rest of the logic inside transaction.
 Difference between abort and fail is, upon abort there will be no retries.